-Between July 1, 1996, and June 30, 1999, the only person capable of representing a minor or legally incompetent claimant entitled to workers' compensation benefits shall be a conservator duly appointed and qualified by the probate court of the county of residence of such minor or legally incompetent person.
-Said conservator shall be required to file with the Board a copy of the conservatorship returns filed annually with the probate court and give notice to all parties within 30 days of any change in status.
+Between July 1, 1996, and June 30, 1999, the only person capable of representing a minor or legally incompetent claimant entitled to workers' compensation benefits shall be a guardian duly appointed and qualified by the probate court of the county of residence of such minor or legally incompetent person.
+Said guardian shall be required to file with the Board a copy of the guardianship returns filed annually with the probate court and give notice to all parties within 30 days of any change in status.

-After July 1, 2012, O.C.G.A. § 34-9-226 provides that the Board may appoint conservators for minors or legally incompetent adults under the following limited circumstances:
+After July 1, 1999, O.C.G.A. §34-9-226 provides that the Board may appoint guardians for minors or legally incompetent adults under the following limited circumstances:

-- 1. receipt and administration of benefits. - 2. to compromise and terminate any claims and receive any sum paid in settlement approved by the Board that does not exceed \$100,000; and - 3. when there is no guardian for minor or incompetent adult, the Board may appoint a temporary guardian ad litem to bring or defend an action under the Workers' Compensation Act. - 4. where the natural parent is the guardian of a minor and the settlement amount is less than \$15,000, no Board appointed conservator shall be necessary.
+- 1. receipt and administration of benefits not to exceed 52 weeks, subject to renewal or extension by order of the Board; - 2. to compromise and terminate any claims and receive any sum paid in settlement approved by the Board that does not exceed \$50,000; and

+3. when there is no guardian for minor or incompetent adult, the Board may appoint a temporary guardian ad litem not to exceed 52 weeks to bring or defend an action under the Workers' Compensation Act.

-Forms WC-226 (a) and WC-226 (b) may be used by conservator petitioners.
+Forms WC-226 (a) and WC-226 (b) may be used by guardianship petitioners.